 California Downtown Association’s membership is diverse, representing urban place managers, main street programs, and neighborhood improvement districts who bridge the gap between public, private and community needs on a statewide scale, and brings together small, medium and large sized organizations to share best practices, collaborate on solutions and advocate proven strategies.

-Thirty five percent of California Downtown Association members are the executive directors and managers of BID’s, property and business improvement districts (PBIDs) and voluntary merchant associations.
+Over half of California Downtown Association members are the executive directors and managers of BID’s, property and business improvement districts (PBIDs) and voluntary merchant associations.
 These organizations range from small, shoestring organizations sustained by dedicated volunteers to million dollar organizations charting the way for emerging 24/7 urban centers.
-While these organizations vary in size and funding, their missions are similar: To provide support to the business and property owners whose livelihoods depend on safe, clean and visitor-friendly environments.
+While these organizations vary in size and funding, their missions are similar: Provide support to the business and property owners whose livelihoods depend on safe, clean and visitor-friendly environments.

 The balance of California Downtown Association membership is comprised of consultants and vendors whose companies provide services such as streetscape improvements, BID formation and management, urban planning, marketing, branding and other supporting industries.

 Together, California Downtown Association members are a strong network of professionals whose work is shaping the future of our downtowns and community business districts.